 9. Institutional Context.
-The countries recognise that various ministries and other government entities at national level have an interest in the work of the project and its effective implementation.
+The countries recognise that various ministries and other government entities at national level have an interest in the work of the project and its effective 9. implementation.
 The countries are committed, through their presence in OKACOM, to involve the appropriate ministries and government and non-governmental organisations (NGOs) necessary for the completion of a TDA and the formulation and implementation of a SAP.
 There are several dozen NGOs in the basin that are active in monitoring & research, policy, habitat conservation, institutional strengthening, public awareness and education programmes dealing with critical environmental problems in the ORB.
 This commitment to stakeholder participation will also strengthen the engagement of key ministries with the process and thus help ensure country commitment to implementation.
 Despite the urgent need to co-ordinate at regional level, national co-ordination between lead agencies involved in water and environment needs to be strengthened and for a clearer separation of policy and operational (user) functions to emerge.
-In Angola, the Direcção Nacional de Águas (DNA) of the Ministry of Energy and Water and Ministries of Environment and Planning play strong roles at the national and international levels for all Angola's shared river basins through the Authority of the Cunene River Basin (GABHIC).
+In Angola, GHABIC and the Direcção Naçional de Águas (DNA) in the Ministry of Energy and Water, the Ministry of Planning and the Ministry of Fisheries and Environment play strong roles at the national and international levels for all Angola's shared river basins.
 In Botswana, the Department of Water Affairs under the Ministry of Minerals, Energy and Water Affairs is the lead agency in water resources and provides support to the National Conservation Strategy (Coordinating) Agency in the implementation of the National Conservation Strategy.
 In Namibia, the key institutions are the Department of Water Affairs under the Ministry of Agriculture, Water and Rural Development and the Environmental Directorate in the Ministry of Environment and Tourism.
 This institutional setting at national level is reflected in OKACOM where cross-sectoral co-ordination and cross-disciplinary collaboration is not yet effective.
 While OKACOM has the mandate to convene all relevant agencies and institutions, in practice this has been difficult to effect since governments' professional resources are severely stretched.
 Effective consultation and co-ordination at national and regional level is therefore an essential pre-condition for the successful formulation and implementation of an integrated management plan.
-This presents prime opportunity for GEF support to help clarify policy and institutional linkages to achieve co-ordinated management of the ORB.
+This presents prime opportunity for GEF support to help clarify policy and institutional linkages to achieve coordinated management of the ORB.

 10. OKACOM is thus the key inter-governmental institution in co-ordinating integrated approaches to the development and protection of the basin.
 Accordingly, the mandates, functions, commitments and resources invested within OKACOM need to be reviewed during formulation of any programme of joint management to assure countries that it will be able to discharge its role effectively during subsequent implementation.
+Following an OKACOM decision in June 2001, the Programme Management Unit (PMU) is to be located in Luanda, Angola.